ThegenJackson/CLI_Guard/README.md

 ### Installation
-To install Simple Password Manager, download the "Installation" folder within this repository.
+To install Simple Password Manager, download this repository.

 ### Prerequisites